foreclosedgaybar/foreclosedgaybar.github.io/README.md

 --------

 For Class:
-- "I am coming from a fine arts background so my language/vernaculuar/understanding of formal digital humanities might not port directly.
-I'll usually approach work through asthetic or concept first, rather than technical underpinnings or function."
+- "I am coming from a studio arts/new media background so my language/vernacular/understanding of formal digital humanities might not port directly at first-but all my labor is, to be understanding, definitely within a digital humanities feild: just being engaged in a different field."

 About Me:
 - "Tannon Reckling is a transdisciplinary queer organizer, writer, teacher, and curator.
 Reckling is an incoming graduate